ICM 900 Introduction to Clinical Medicine

 This is a required course in professionalism and ethics for third-year medical students taught by SOM faculty.
-The course meets each month for two hours from September to June.
+The course meets each month for two hours.
 The goals of the course are to provide a forum for critical thinking about moral, cultural, legal, financial, and social issues in clinical medicine; support the development of strong professional identity and ethics during third-year clerkships; provide opportunities for students to examine strategies for success in their clinical years in preparation for residency; and provide opportunities for self-reflection in shaping clinical practice.

 PRVM 853: Responsible Conduct of Research